Imp 5e: Stats and Guide for Players & DMs

 If someone can cast faerie fire, even better.
 This will negate the imp’s ability to use its invisibility, provided you can overcome its magical resistance to spells.

-Nonmagical methods of negating invisibility involve throwing sand or water into the air in order to reveal something’s position, but that gets complicated and can use up too many actions than you would prefer.
+Nonmagical methods of negating invisibility involve throwing sand or water into the air in order to reveal something’s position.

 Imps as Familiars